Connect with others who understand.

 • Using or misusing alcohol or drugs

-• Having hallucinations (seeing visions or hearing voices that aren’t actually there) that encourage aggression
+• Having hallucinations (seeing visions or hearing voices that aren’t actually there) that involve a voice or entity telling someone to do harm

 • Feeling paranoid or fearful without a valid reason